Start Dropshipping: Things to Know Before You Do

 That’s what leads some people to think that starting a dropshipping company is not for them.
 One of our viewers asked what stops people from going to AliExpress and purchasing products themselves?
 Well, dropshippers add value to the customer experience that they don’t get when they go directly to AliExpress.
 Remember, AliExpress is not easy to navigate.
 There are lots of suppliers selling the same products, and their descriptions aren’t English.

 On top of that, there are endless shipping options which can feel really foreign to people shopping on AliExpress.
 But even if you don’t take the customer experience into account, dropshipping isn’t a scam, and that’s because entrepreneurs are not obligated to sell products to customers at the lowest possible price.
 They’re only obligated to sell the products they say they’re selling.
-So if you sell dog costumes for three times markup and somebody buys that costume from your store, you didn’t scam them, you offered them a product and the customer determined that it was worth $25 to buy that dog costume from a trustworthy store right then and there.
+So if you start dropshipping and sell dog costumes for three times markup and somebody buys that costume from your store, you offered them a product and the customer determined that it was worth $25 to buy that dog costume from a trustworthy store right then and there.
 The customer validated your trustworthiness with their wallets.

 By the way, I expect this to unleash a firestorm of comments, and I welcome them.
 Leave your thoughts below.
 We’re not trying to hide anything about this business model, we’ve seen it work for hundreds of thousands of entrepreneurs.
 So the more we can start a conversation about what dropshipping actually is the better.

 Starting a Dropshipping Business Requires Hard Work

 The other thing we hear a lot about dropshipping is that it’s a get-rich-quick scheme.
 If you’ve gotten this impression from us, please let me know.
 Because we’ve tried to portray dropshipping as something anyone can succeed in as long as they work hard and persevere in the face of setbacks.
 In fact, on YouTube, we only work with affiliates who do the same.
 Our affiliate agreement states the following: